sayiho/Richy/README.md

 - Multimedia (internal) - allows to get more information about movies you have on the local drive ('movie help')

 And many more modules and features coming soon!

-## Why Richy?
-Name 'Richy' is a modification after the name of famous physicist [Heinrich Friedrich Weber](https://en.wikipedia.org/wiki/Heinrich_F._Weber) which was Albert Einstein's initial doctoral advisor.
-As Heinrich was helping Albert Einstein, Richy will help you with day-to-day questions and tasks.
-It was made especially for GNU/Linux as members of Linux Master Race also need an assistant, however with few code modifications, the code should work on Microsoft Windows or MacOS.
-I've decided to create Richy after I came across an article where the author was trying to live in the terminal and only use the terminal without any GUI for 30 days.
-This is nearly impossible without any preparation which is why I created Richy, I wanted to do nearly everything in the command line without the need for any user interface.

 ## How can I help?
 If you have any ideas on how Richy could be improved or if you found some interesting